pdjr-build/firmware-factory/spudpole/modctl/README.md

 LEDs (2).
 The cover is penetrated by two cable glands (3) which allow passage of switch and indicator connection cables.

-The top cover is released by pinching at points (A) and (B) after which it can be lifted away from the the base to reveal the printed circuit board (PCB).
+The top cover is released by pinching at (A) after which it can be lifted away from the the base to reveal the base to expose the printed circuit board (PCB).
-The PCB has connectors for switches (4) and indicators (5).
+The PCB has connectors for switches (4) and indicators (5) and four jumpers (6) which allow configuration of the indicator ground method.
-A DIL switch (6) allows entry of a windlass instance number and two programme switches (7) allow this number to be saved to module memory.
+A DIL switch (7) allows entry of a windlass instance number and two programme switches (8) allow this number to be saved to module memory.

 ### (1) NMEA bus connector
 The module uses an M12 circular female 5-pin industrial connector for